chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/scm-provider.md

 ## Source Control View

-VS Code is able to populate the Source Control view, as the Source Control model changes.
+Baosky is able to populate the Source Control view, as the Source Control model changes.
 Resource states are customizable using `SourceControlResourceDecorations`:

 ```ts
 export interface SourceControlResourceState {